aurelio-labs/semantic-router/docs/source/route_layer/sync.rst

 are:

 * `error`: Raise an error if local and remote are not synchronized.

 * `remote`: Take remote as the source of truth and update local to align.

 * `local`: Take local as the source of truth and update remote to align.

-* `merge-force-remote`: Merge both local and remote taking only remote routes utterances when a route with same route name is present both locally and remotely.
-* `merge-force-local`: Merge both local and remote taking only local routes utterances when a route with same route name is present both locally and remotely.
+* `merge-force-local`: Merge both local and remote keeping local as the priority.
+Remote utterances are only merged into local *if* a matching route for the utterance is found in local, all other route-utterances are dropped.
+  Where a route exists in both local and remote, but each contains different `function_schema` or `metadata` information, the local version takes priority and local `function_schemas` and `metadata` is propogated to all remote utterances belonging to the given route.

+* `merge-force-remote`: Merge both local and remote keeping remote as the priority.
+Local utterances are only merged into remote *if* a matching route for the utterance is found in the remote, all other route-utterances are dropped.
+Where a route exists in both local and remote, but each contains different `function_schema` or `metadata` information, the remote version takes priotity and remote `function_schemas` and `metadata` are propogated to all local routes.

 * `merge`: Merge both local and remote, merging also local and remote utterances when a route with same route name is present both locally and remotely.
+If a route exists in both local and remote but contains different `function_schemas` or `metadata` information, the local version takes priority and local `function_schemas` and `metadata` are propogated to all remote routes.

 There are two ways to specify the synchronization strategy.
 The first is to specify the strategy when initializing the `RouteLayer` object via the